 I thought I cannot ever hurt her; I should not tell this tale, but it happened many years ago and time has passed since then.

-She had been an international model and a Playboy magazine cover girl before that.
+She had been an international model and a Playboy magazine center-fold girl before that.
 My God she was beautiful.

 She had long blonde hair and a body that men can only dream about; and she was also highly intelligent and had a great sense of humour – she made me happy every day with her jokes and her broad smiles.